 Distinguished Alumnus Award

-Established in 1978, this award honors alumni who have typified the Johns Hopkins tradition of excellence and brought credit to the University through their personal accomplishments, professional achievement, or humanitarian service.
-The following three Whiting School of Engineering alumni were honored in 2005.
+Established in 1978, this award honors alumni who have typified the Johns Hopkins tradition of excellence and brought credit to the university by their personal accomplishment, professional achievement, or humanitarian service.

 A member of the Whiting Legacy Circle and the National Advisory Council, Gilbert F. Decker was also honored with a Heritage Award in 1998.
 He currently serves as a co-chair of the Whiting School’s Campaign Leadership Committee.
 Service to his alma mater inspired, no doubt, by his own undergraduate experience of attending Hopkins on a full trustee scholarship while earning a B.S. in electrical engineering.
 In 1966, Decker earned a master’s degree from Stanford University in operations research, and then attended the U.S. Army Command & General Staff College and Industrial College of the Armed Forces.

 Currently a private consultant to the technology industry, Decker’s former positions include executive vice president at Walt Disney Imagineering, Inc., president and CEO of three technology companies, and assistant secretary of Research, Development and Acquisition for the

 U.S. Army.
 He has also served as chairman of the Army Science Board, the Army Acquisition Executive, the Senior Procurement Executive, the science advisor to the Secretary, and the senior research and development official for the Army.
 For his service, Decker’s honors include the Distinguished Public Service Medal from the Department of Defense and the Distinguished Civilian Service Medal from the Department of the Army.